Algo-Phantoms/Algo-Tree/Tree/readme.md

 * Find/ Find Minimum / Find Maximum element in binary search trees
 * Inserting an element in binary search trees
 * Deleting an element from binary search trees
+* Search a given key in BST

 ## Auxiliary operations:

 * Finding k th -smallest element in tree
-* Sorting the elements of binary search tree and many more
+* Sorting the elements of binary search tree
+* Construct a balanced BST from the given keys and many more

 ## Questions :
 * Searching in BST ----> [C++](/Code/C++/searching_in_bst.cpp)